 Power Wheels batteries tend to drain fast when kids use the highest speed limit for a prolonged period.
 An extra battery provides the car with extra juice to boost a child’s time to drive at the highest speed.

 You will notice that your kid’s toy car is going at a higher speed which will delight your little one.
 Overall, you can boost your child’s wheels’ speed by up to 50% when you opt to install a bigger battery.

 Longer Charging Time

 It would be best if you accounted for the extra battery when recharging Power Wheels to full capacity after your child plays with the toy vehicle.
-The bigger battery in the Power Wheel will require you to charge the batteries for longer.
+The bigger battery increases charge time for the Power Wheels.

 You have to check the manufacturer’s recommendations on the charging time and add it to the vehicle’s regular charging time.
 The long charging time is the only downside of upgrading the Power Wheels of your little one.